-P Part 8.
-List of Print and Electronic Legal Resources Pri nt resources: Ele ectronic resources: Ex tended locations have access to same sources other resources (please describe): Pa art 9.
-Provides Services Primarily to Low-Income and Indigent clients org ganization must provide immigration legal services primarily to low-income and indigent clients, and if charging fees, ganization must have a policy or guidance for waiving or reducing fees.
-Provide supporting documentation as provided in form instructions and attach copies of budget for current year and past year, if available, itemizing sources and amount of ading.
+Extended locations have access to same sources other resources (please describe):

+Part 9.
+Provides Services Primarily to Low-Income and Indigent clients

+Organization must provide immigration legal services primarily to low-income and indigent clients, and if charging fees, organization must have a policy or guidance for waiving or reducing fees.
+Provide supporting documentation as provided in the form instructions and attach copies of budget for current year and past year, if available, itemizing sources and amount of funding.
 If current and/or past budget are not available, provide projected budget for upcoming year.

-Budget(s).
-Check if attached. a.
-Fees charged for immigration legal services No Yes Attach detailed fee schedules for all locations b.
-Membership dues charged No Yes Attach list of dues charged at all locations c.
+\square Budget(s).
+Check if attached ---------------------- ------------------- a.
+Fees charged for immigration legal services No Yes \Box Attach detailed fee schedules for all locations b.
+Membership dues charged No Yes \Box Attach list of dues charged at all locations c.
 Waiver of immigration legal fees policy No Yes Attach fee waiver policy/guidance provided to clients and staff at all locations d.
-Reduction of immigration legal fees policy No Yes Attach fee reduction policy/guidance provided to clients and staff at all locations Pa art 10.
+Reduction of immigration legal fees policy No Yes Attach fee reduction policy/guidance provided to clients and staff at all locations

+Part 10.
 Renewal of Recognition.
 Complete if seeking to renew recognition.
-If not seeking renewal, skip to Part 11. a.
+If not seeking renewal, skip to Part 11.

+- a.
 Organization must maintain the requirements for recognition and complete Parts 1 through 9 of this form.
 In the case of the headquarters or designated office with extension(s) to branch offices that are approved by OLAP, the headquarters or designated office's recognition approval date is the date that triggers the renewal requirements for all offices.
 Attach supporting documentation for the above sections only if there have been changes since the last approval or renewal of recognition.
-Check this box if supporting documentation has been attached. b.
+Check this box if supporting documentation has been attached. - b.
 Include summary of legal services performed for each year during the last period of recognition.
-Check this box if attached. c.
-If the organization does not currently have an accredited representative on staff and is on inactive status or seeks inactive status, check this box. d.
+Check this box if attached. - c.
+If the organization does not currently have an accredited representative on staff and is on inactive status or seeks inactive status, check this box. - d.
 All requests for renewal of extension or to apply for new extension(s) of recognition with this application should be indicated in Part 4.
 Check this box if seeking renewal of extension(s) or new extension(s).